Vocational Transition Program

 Get Started

-Whether you’re returning to work, changing career paths, or just beginning your journey after vision loss, our Vocational Transition Program can help you regain confidence and independence to achieve your goals.
+Whether you’re preparing for college, entering the workforce, or just beginning your journey after vision loss, our Vocational Transition Program can help you build the skills, confidence, and independence needed to achieve your goals.

 Not sure if you’d benefit from training at the Carroll Center?
 Complete our short questionnaire, and our team will help you explore your next steps to find the right path forward.